-The White Truffle Fair in the medieval Tuscan hill town of San Miniato is held on the second, third, and fourth weekends in November.
-Craft stands, entertainment, and restaurants that feature the celebrated truffles abound during the fair.
-You can even take part in a truffle hunt.
-Twenty-five percent of Italy's white truffles are produced in this region, and November is the heart of the truffle-gathering season.
+This colorful festival is held in the medieval Tuscan town of San Miniato on the second, third, and fourth weekends in November.
+Craft stands, entertainment, and restaurants feature the celebrated truffles during the fair, and you can even take part in a truffle hunt where you can pick and eat your own.

-- All Saints Day, celebrated November 1, is a national holiday in Italy so many shops will be closed, but most top tourist attractions and museums remain open.
-Some churches that are not usually open to the public may be open on All Saints Day.
-On All Souls Day, November 2, Italians bring flowers to the cemeteries to honor their deceased relatives.
+Celebrated on November 1, All Saints Day is a national holiday in Italy, and while many shops will be closed, most top tourist attractions and museums remain open.
+Use this national holiday to attend services at ancient churches that are not usually open to the public including Saint Mark's Basilica in Venice, the Cathedral of Santa Maria del Fiore in Florence, and St. Peter's Basilica in the Vatican.
+On the following day—known as All Souls Day—Italians bring flowers to cemeteries across the country to honor their deceased relatives.

-- The Feast of Our Lady of Good Health is one of Venice's most important celebrations.
-The festival is held on November 21 at Madonna Della Salute Church to commemorate Venice's deliverance from the plague in 1621.
-A temporary bridge is erected across the Grand Canal and thousands of pilgrims cross over to the church in a very beautiful procession.
+One of Venice's most important celebrations, the Feast of Our Lady of Good Health is held each year on November 21 at Madonna Della Salute Church.
+It commemorates Venice's deliverance from the plague in 1621 with a temporary bridge erected across the Grand Canal marking the occasion.
+On the day of the event, thousands of pilgrims cross over the bridge to the church in a very beautiful procession.